home-assistant/home-assistant.io/source/_integrations/analytics.markdown

 ha_domain: analytics
 ---

+Home Assistant allows users to share their usage data via the analytics integration.
+The aggregated data is available at <https://analytics.home-assistant.io>.
+It is used to influence Home Assistant development priorities and to convince manufacturers to add local control and privacy focused features.

+## Data Collection

-The Analytics integration will collect information about the running Home Assistant instance and its environment.
-The information sent depends on what sections you enable in the integration, by default nothing is enabled.
-The different sections can be controlled in the UI under **{% my general title="Configuration >> General" %}**.
+The information sent depends on what you opt-in to.
+You can opt-in during onboarding and by going to **{% my general title="Configuration >> General" %}**.

 **{% my general badge %}**

-When enabled the integration will send data 15 minutes after each start, and every 24h after startup.
-When the data is sent the full payload will be printed to your log.
+When enabled, data will be send 15 minutes after each start, and every 24h after startup.
+Sent data is printed to your log.

-The collected data is available to the public at <https://analytics.home-assistant.io>

-## Basic analytics
+### Basic analytics

 This includes:

-- The UUID of your system
+- Unique identifier for your system (to ensure each installation is counted once)
-- The version of your system
+- Home Assistant version
-- The installation type of your system
+- Home Assistant installation type
+- Your country (derived server-side from your IP-address)

-If your system includes the Supervisor this will also contain:
+If your system includes the Supervisor, this will also contain:

-- A boolean that indicates if the system is supported
+- If your installation is supported
-- A boolean that indicates if the system is healthy
+- If your installation is healthy

 {% details Example payload %}